green-code-initiative/ecoCode-common/doc/CONTRIBUTING.md

 - **Explain why this enhancement would be useful** to most Ecocode users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 When you create an issue, a template is given to you.

+### How Do I Suggest a New Rule ?

+- first of all, check if rule isn't existing yet (in `RULES.md` or in Sonarqube native rules list)
+- if it isn't exist, create a new issue in `ecocode` repository : choose `new rule template`
+- fill the template and submit issue

 ### Your First Code Contribution